wirdes/clipboard_all_types/README.md

 # clipboard_all_types

-This tool get all types of data from clipboard
+This package get all types of data from clipboard

 # Install